At the Tacoma Housing Authority, it is our duty to assist and support those most in need of housing find and secure safe, affordable housing.

 THA’s housing waitlists

-We’ve made some updates to the way our waitlist works and how you can apply.
-Our waitlist will remain open continuously, and we will have separate waitlists for housing in a THA property and for rental assistance vouchers.
-You can apply at any time after November 14, and you will be able to apply specifically for THA housing, for a voucher, or both.
+We have separate waiting lists for housing in a THA property and for rental assistance vouchers.
+The waitlists are open continuously, so you can apply at any time, and you will be able to apply specifically for THA housing, for a voucher, or both.

 THA’s market-rate units